shaunmaharaj/ep-store/README.md

 ### Setup (Development):
 1. Clone/pull this repo to a directory of your choosing
-2. run `cd ep-store`
+2. Run `cd ep-store`
-3. run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
 4. Configure `./src/ep.config.json` as required for your environment: [here](#configuration)
-5. run `npm start` to start the server in development node
+5. Run `npm start` to start the server in development node
-6. navigate to `http://localhost:8080/` to see the running PWA
+6. Navigate to `http://localhost:8080/` to see the running PWA

 ### Setup (Production):
 1. Clone/pull this repo to a directory of your choosing
-2. run `cd ep-store`
+2. Run `cd ep-store`
-3. run `npm install` to install dependencies
+3. Run `docker build -t ep-store -f ./docker/prod/Dockerfile .`
-4. Configure `./src/ep.config.json` as required for your environment: [here](#configuration)
+4. Copy `docker-compose.yaml` and `nginx.conf` from `docker/prod/` to a new folder outside of project.
-5. run `npm run start-prod` to start the server in production node
+5. Change to a newly created and replace `$CORTEX_URL` in `nginx.conf` with a URL of your cortex server as well as `$DOCKER_REPO` in `docker-compose.yaml` with `ep-store`
-6. navigate to `http://localhost:8080/` to see the running PWA
+6. Run `docker-compose up -d`

 ## Linting
 This project has been set up with ESLint as our linting utility.<br/>